 - a) Requests for reimbursement for travel expenses or meals must be submitted to the Chief Executive Officer ("CEO") or employee's supervisor for approval on a District approved Expense Statement form.
 Receipts must be attached to the Expense Statement form.
-Receipts for meals must be itemized.
+Receipts for meals must be itemized, including meals which are charged to lodging, and shall include the names of individuals entertained if the meal was for more than the employee or director seeking reimbursement.
+Meal expenses, inclusive of entree, drink, tax and tip, are limited to \$30.00 for breakfast, \$35.00 for lunch, and \$60.00 for dinner.
+Any meal expenses which exceed these limits will not be eligible for reimbursement.
+The limits also apply to meals charged to company credit cards with card holder reimbursing for amounts exceeding the limits.
+These limits may be increased for specific events with approval by the Board of Directors.
 The District does not reimburse for alcoholic beverages. - b) Mileage must be submitted to the CEO or employee's supervisor for approval on a District approved Mileage Reimbursement form.
 Mileage will be reimbursed at the currently approved Internal Revenue Service rates. - c) All travel by District staff on official business outside of the County of Riverside shall require approval in advance from the CEO or employee's supervisor.
-The District will arrange and pay direct for airfare, lodging and conferences where practical. - d) Rental of automobiles for District and/or Foundation business must be approved in advance by the CEO or employee's supervisor. - e) Any expenses directly related to the Foundation must be listed on a separate form.
-The frequency of these expenses will likely be limited and project specific.
-Unless noted for a specific project, staff expenses will be applied to the District.
+The District will arrange and pay direct for airfare, lodging and conferences where practical.
+CEO travel outside of the state shall require approval by the Board of